ooyeku/Engine12/docs/tutorial.md

 **Note**: With the recommended approach, you don't need a separate `database.zig` file.
 The database is managed by Engine12's singleton pattern, and you can access the ORM using `app.getORM()` anywhere in your handlers.

 **Security**: All ORM operations (`create()`, `update()`, `find()`, `delete()`) use parameter binding to prevent SQL injection.
 User input is always safely bound as parameters, never interpolated into SQL strings.

-**Performance**: Statement caching is automatically enabled when using `initDatabaseWithMigrations()`, improving query performance by reusing compiled SQL statements.

 ### 4.5 ORM Convenience Methods (New!)